Sleep Apnea In Infants: Risks, Symptoms and Treatments

 apnea (breathing pauses due to brain signal failure) is the

-most common type of sleep apnea in infants below 1 year old.
+most common type in infants below 1 year old.
 When baby

 is under 6 months old, part of her